sphis-sinco/thesincoblog/cm8tejhbt000108l1fan4gith.md

 But finally l have decided upon some form of an upload scedule for the “Portable\_Sinco” channel.

-Every Monday and Friday will be a major video upload at the times of 7am, 11am, 3pm, and 7pm.
+Every Monday and Friday will be a major video.

 As for the unimportant videos they will most likely just get posted on mondays and fridays unless there are important enough to defy the scedule.